-Participants attend five, ninety minute online workshops during the program.
+At regular intervals across the program, participants attend interactive webinars with their cohort.
 Focused on rich discussion and debate pertinent to each of the key themes, these high impact sessions aim to contextualise learning within real world situations and create a powerful regular connection point to explore new ideas and insights.

 Participants explore what it means to lead and begin to answer the question ‘What type of leader do I want to be?’
 After examining a number of leadership frameworks, participants begin to build connections with their own style and leadership approach.
 There is a focus on building self-awareness and awareness of how leadership plays out within their teams and organisation.
 In addition, strategies for building resilience, mindfulness and wellbeing are also explored along with ways to overcome challenges, bounce back from adversity and increase resourcefulness.

 Participants are introduced to ways to communicate with presence and influence.
 Participants explore a range of communication skills to help them engage more effectively with others.
 These include approaches to listening deeply, asking questions that elicit more valuable responses and skills that enable them to balance the desire to advocate their point of view with their capacity for learning from others.
 Participants then extend their communication skills into the realm of performance by learning the principles of effective feedback.
 By appreciating the distinction between perceptions and observable behaviour, participants come to understand and meet the challenges involved in sharing difficult feedback.

 Participants learn to appreciate that whilst intelligence quotient (IQ) may be important, it is emotional intelligence (EQ) that enables them to progress further.
 A model of EQ is presented and participants are invited to explore the ways in which they can develop and practice a range of EQ skills.
 This extends into the realm of managing conflict, from which participants examine how to make conflict a constructive and potentially transformative experience.